-In the IEMOCAP-Environment subset, the ASR performance gradually deteriorates as the SNR decreases.
+In the IEMOCAP-Environment (Park) subset, the ASR performance gradually deteriorates as the SNR decreases.
 For Whisper, at an SNR of 5 dB, the WER increases to 0.32.
 At an SNR of 0 dB, this metric rises to 0.39.
 Under the most challenging condition of -5 dB, the WER peaks at 0.54.
-Additionally, the F1 score for NSER tasks decreases by 7.07$\%$ as the noise level increases from 5 to -5 dB, indicating degraded performance in NSER tasks under higher noise conditions.
-For Conformer, performance shows even greater sensitivity to noise, with WER increasing to 0.65 at 5 dB SNR, rising further to 0.75 at 0 dB SNR, and reaching 0.86 at -5 dB SNR.
-The F1 score for NSER using the Conformer model decreases by 6.01$\%$ as the noise level increases from 5 to -5 dB, indicating that the Conformer model's performance deteriorates under higher-noise-level conditions.
+Additionally, the F1 score for NSER tasks decreases by 5.47$\%$ as the noise level increases from 5 to -5 dB, indicating degraded performance in NSER tasks under higher noise conditions.
+For Conformer, performance shows greater sensitivity to noise, with WER increasing to 0.75 at 5 dB SNR, rising further to 0.86 at 0 dB SNR, and reaching 0.95 at -5 dB SNR.
+The F1 score for NSER using the Conformer model decreases by 8.4$\%$ as the noise level increases from 5 to -5 dB, indicating that the Conformer model's performance deteriorates under higher-noise-level conditions.